automenta/afterlife/README.md

 Ghost is also compatible with **Node v0.12** and **io.js v1.2**, but please note that these versions are more likely to run into installation problems.
 Please use the [forum](https://ghost.org/forum/installation/) for help.

 1. Download the latest release
-1. Unzip in the location you want to install
+1. Unzip in the install location
-1. Fire up a terminal
+1. In terminal:
 1. `npm install --production`
-1. Start Ghost!
+1. Start!
     - Local environment: `npm start`
     - On a server: `npm start --production`
 1. `http://localhost:2368/ghost` :tada: